nqrduck/Tutorials/1_Simulator.md

 11. We will now run these sequences on the real hardware.
 See [Tutorial 2](2_LimeNQR.md) for more information.

 ## Notes:
 - With some of the last updates I broke the signal processing options.
 I will fix this in the next updates.
 For now, you can only simulate the signal and not process it.
-Or you can try the apodization but the program might crash.

 - The `Measurement Frequency` doesn't have any effect on the simulation right now.
 It is only used for the real hardware.